NexaAI/nexa-sdk/notes/run.md

 `htp_backend_ext_config.json` itself through the public C API — so a runtime folder does not need to carry it.

-`--qairt-lib` just sets `GENIEX_QAIRT_LIB` for the process, so the flag wins when both are given.
-An unusable path fails model load immediately, e.g. `GENIEX_QAIRT_LIB does not contain QnnHtp.dll (looked in the folder itself and lib/aarch64-windows-msvc): <path>`.
+An unusable path fails model load immediately, naming the source it came from, e.g.
+`geniex_set_qairt_runtime_path does not contain QnnHtp.dll (looked in the folder itself and lib/aarch64-windows-msvc): <path>`.

+**One runtime per process.** `QnnHtp` is loaded once and stays resident for the life of the process — the plugin never unloads it, and `ADSP_LIBRARY_PATH` / `SetDllDirectory` are process-wide.
+So the path is locked at `geniex_init`, and setting it afterwards returns `GENIEX_ERROR_COMMON_ALREADY_INITIALIZED` rather than appearing to work. `geniex_deinit` does not unlock it: the QNN libraries outlive the cycle.
+Comparing versions means one process per version.

 </details>